Here’s how to take your IRA offshore in 6 steps

 You can also take certain defined benefit plans offshore.
 If the plan can be converted into an IRA, and in doing so becomes vested, you can move that plan offshore.
 Eligibility will depend on your defined benefit plan documents.
 You’ll need to check with your administrator.

 Step 2: Move your IRA to a custodian that allows for offshore transfers

 Once you know which accounts are eligible to go offshore, you’ll most likely need to move them to a different custodian.
-Most US firms make money selling you investments.
+Most US firms make money selling your investments.
 They earn a commission managing your IRA account and don’t want you to move it out from under their control.

 There are a few custodians that allow for offshore IRA LLCs.
 They charge a fixed annual fee of $400 to $600 rather than making money selling investments.

 Note that this move must be done as a transfer and not a rollover.
 If you have multiple accounts, recent changes to the IRS rules make the rollover a problem.
-However, you can make an unlimited number of transfer of your retirement account (moving it from one custodian to another).
+However, you can make an unlimited number of transfers of your retirement account (moving it from one custodian to another).
 Remember that a transfer is not a rollover.

 We’ll be happy to introduce you to a custodian that supports offshore accounts.